Brent1089/Movie-Bites/README.md

 ## How The Project Works

 The frontend lives in `movie-bites/`.
-It is a Create React App project that displays pages such as Home, Movies, Add Movie, About, Login, and Register.
+It is a Create React App project that displays pages such as Home, Movies, About, Login, and Register.

 The backend lives in `movie-api/`.
 It is a Flask app that exposes API routes for movie data.
 The React app sends requests to the Flask API, and the Flask API reads from or writes to the MariaDB database.